crest-cassia/oacis/README.md

 # OACIS

 *OACIS* (''Organizing Assistant for Comprehensive and Interactive Simulations'') is developed for efficient management of simulation jobs and results.
-See docs (doc/build/html/index.html) for the sequence of installation and usage.
+See [wiki](https://github.com/crest-cassia/oacis/wiki) or docs (doc/build/html/index.html) for the sequence of installation and usage.

 ## Getting Started